KellerLukas/STVadmin_processing/README.md

 - Automatic retrieval of an up-to-date database snapshot from the STV Admin Database using Selenium webdriver (I do not have access to any APIs!) resulting in two csv files containing personal data as well as group membership information.
 - Convert the exported csv into a class based database.
 - Export a special csv file used to import the recipients into some newsletter tool (where duplicate email addresses are combined in a specific way)
-- Export a list containing members of each group (a very tedious task in the original database)
+- Export lists containing members of each group (a very tedious task in the original database)
 - Export special lists and statistics used for various tasks throughout the year.

 ### Note